 The origins behind the French National Day

-The French Republic national day has been celebrated each 14th of July since 1789.
-The government picked that special day, in remembrance of two major historical events: the storming of Bastille prison(hence ‘Bastille’ day!), during The french revolution, and the Federation celebration.
+The French Republic’s national day has been celebrated every 14th of July since 1789.
+The government picked that special day, in remembrance of two major historical events: the storming of Bastille prison(hence ‘Bastille’ Day!) during The French Revolution, and the Federation celebration.

-If you are lucky enough to be in Paris at that time, expect a packed crowd, but do not miss out on this.
-The Military parade on Champs-Elysees is a highlight of Bastille day in France.
+If you are lucky enough to be in Paris at this time, expect a packed crowd, but do not miss out on this.
+The military parade on Champs-Elysees is a highlight of Bastille Day in France.